Ron Ng: As actor

-In 2003, Ng was cast in a lead role in the historical custome drama Find the Light, starring alongside Damian Lau and Bosco Wong.
+In 2003, Ng was cast in a lead role in the historical costume drama Find the Light, starring alongside Damian Lau and Bosco Wong.
 That same year, Ng's breakthrough role came in the role of pilot trainee Issac Tong in the highly acclaimed Triumph in the Skies.
 Ng won TVB's Most Improved Actor Award in 2004 for his performance in the drama Twin of Brothers at the 37th TVB Anniversary Awards.
 Since then, Ng had been highly promoted at TVB, being cast as the male lead in most dramas.
 Ng was voted Super Idol by TVB Weekly and My Favorite TV character in Astro Wah Lai Toi TV Awards in 2005.

 In 2005, he portrayed the strong-willed Chung Lap-Man in The Academy, a drama about police training.
 The drama was renewed for two more installments, On the First Beat (2007) and E.U.
 (2009), in which Ng reprised his role.
 Ng appeared in the movie Moments of Love in 2005, marking his film debut.

 In 2007, Ng began filming television dramas in mainland China.
 He starred in Deep Affection Life (濃情一生), and in Pretty Maid (2008), for which he won the CTV Award for Best Actor.

 In 2009 Ng starred in the time travelling comedy A Chip Off the Old Block.
 He portrayed Chiang Bit-ching in the critically acclaimed period drama Rosy Business, for which he was nominated for Best Supporting Actor at the 2009 TVB Anniversary Awards.
 In the same year, Ng made a cameo appearance in the E.U. spin-off movie Turning Point.
 In January 2010, he began filming for the drama Wax and Wane.
 Ng noted that he had turned down two mainland drama offers in order to film Wax and Wane, also stating that it was worth it to film alongside Roger Kwok, who stars as drama's main lead.
 In October 2010, he was cast in the drama L'Escargot, which aired in January 2012.